Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

-In this analysis, we present a machine-learning (ML) based, model-agnostic search for a narrow-width heavy resonance A with TeV-scale mass, decaying into two other resonances, B and C, in a dijet final state.
-This search is based on proton-proton collision data recorded with the CMS experiment~\cite{CMS:2008xjf, CMS:2023gfb} in 2016--2018 at a center-of-mass energy of 13\TeV, corresponding to a total integrated luminosity of \INTLUMI{}\fbinv \cite{CMS-LUM-17-003, CMS-LUM-17-004, CMS-LUM-18-002}.
-The B and C particles are assumed to decay hadronically and their masses to be significantly smaller than the A's mass.
-The mass hierarchy results in the B and C particles being produced with high Lorentz boost, such that their decay products are contained in large-radius jets, as illustrated in Fig.~\ref{fig:diagram}.
-The search is performed for A masses ranging from 1.8 to 6\TeV, with no specific requirements on the B and C particle masses.
-A set of benchmark models are used to study performance and derive exclusion limits.
+Though the search itself is model-agnostic, a set of benchmark models representing a wide range of signatures are used to study performance and derive exclusion limits.
 Signatures where the B and C jets have a varying degree of substructure, consistent with two to six subjets (prongs), are considered.
 Five different methods are used to design discriminating variables that are used to identify large-radius jets with a non-QCD-like substructure.
 For each method, a requirement on its corresponding anomaly discriminant is applied, enhancing the fraction of anomalous events and, therefore, of potential new physics in the signal region (SR).
 A resonance is searched for in the SR by seeking a bump in the dijet mass spectrum on top of the smoothly falling QCD background.

 While all methods employ ML techniques and aim to identify anomalous jets, they differ in the substructure information utilized, aspects of their learning setup, and model architecture.
 Four of these methods proceed in a fully model-agnostic fashion, without relying on any signal simulation, and only make use of data events in the training of their anomaly detection model.
 The fifth method is a hybrid approach and utilizes signal simulation as a loose prior on what potential anomalies may look like.
 These differences lead to varying performance for signals of various cross section, mass, and substructure.
 As the characteristics of the sought-after signal are unknown, all five methods are pursued as complementary approaches to provide broad coverage of potential anomalies.
-All methods are found to significantly enhance the sensitivity to a much wider range of signal models than traditional substructure techniques.
+All methods are found to significantly enhance the discovery sensitivity to a much wider range of signal models than traditional substructure techniques.